finalcut/finalcut.github.io/_posts/2025-11-10-fix-bluesky-posting-of-blog.md

 So today I used a bit of copilot AI and updated the github action.
 I'm pretty sure it works properly and I [submitted a PR back to the original author](https://github.com/zentered/bluesky-post-action/pull/17/files).
 For the time being I just have some [hand-rolled code in my github action](https://github.com/finalcut/finalcut.github.io/blob/a5b7acc33814f570b776cbc7251f4454f3a14e1c/.github/workflows/jekyll.yml#L214) that implements the suggestions from copilot.
 So this post acts as both an annoucement and a test of the functionality.

 The PR has some unit tests but sometimes its nice to get a concerete example so - here it is.
-Ideally, after I submit this it will auto-post to bluesky, add the frontmatter for `blueskyPostURI` and commit that without reposting ad infinium (it won't).
+Ideally, after I submit this it will auto-post to bluesky, add the frontmatter for `blueskyPostURL` and commit that without reposting ad infinium (it won't).

 One other thing I discovered (or maybe it changed) since I last visited this was the need to format the post in a way that links in the post show up properly.
 So this tests that approach.